Melksedeque/product-page-ecommerce/README.md

 ## Overview

 This projet is a product page based on a FrontEnd Mentor Challenge.
 The main function is to simulate a product page with add to cart and delete from cart.

+This project features an interactive product page developed with pure HTML, CSS, and JavaScript.
+It allows users to view product details, add it to the shopping cart, and remove products from the cart.
+The total cart price is dynamically calculated based on the quantity of products selected and the unit price of each item.

 ### The challenge

 Your challenge is to build out this e-commerce product page and get it looking as close to the design as possible.